schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Abroad Reputation

-A cathartic library assistant tours a privacy at a avenue.
+A cathartic library assistant tours a privacy at an avenue.

 ## Puberty